 Real name: Samuel Langhorne Clemens

 Mark Twain (i.e., Samuel Langhorne Clemens) borrowed his pen name from the most random of places.
-It wasn’t his mother’s maiden name or anything like that: it was “the leadsman’s cry for a measured river depth of two fathoms (12 feet), which was safe water for a steamboat”, as he learned when he got his boating pilot’s license (after much trial and tribulation).
+It wasn’t his mother’s maiden name or anything like that: it was “the leadsman’s cry for a measured river depth of two fathoms (12 feet), which was safe water for a steamboat”, as he learned when he got his boating pilot’s license.
 He first used the nom de plume for his travel writing – generally considered to be “humorous” – in the 1860s.
 It didn’t stick, though.
 There’s actually a chance we’ve overlooked a whole bunch of Mark Twain/Samuel Clemens writing, because he used so many damn pseudonyms over the course of his career.
 Read my full review of The Adventures of Huckleberry Finn here.

 Real name: Eric Blair